abrahamfsantoso/abrahamfsantoso/README.md

 ## &#x1F466;&#x1F3FB; 	My brief introduction

 I am a MERN stack web developer, currently based in Jakarta, Indonesia.
-I'm currently learning Phyton as my second language.
+I'm currently learning Typescript as my second language.
 You can see a full list of what I am up to on [abrahamfsantoso@netlify.app](abrahamfsantoso@netlify.app).

 If you have any questions or enquiry about anything, you can email me at [abrahamfsantoso@gmail.com]([abrahamfsantoso@gmail.com)